Particular/docs.particular.net/tutorials/monitoring-demo/walkthrough-2.md

 To handle this load of traffic we are going to scale out the Sales endpoint.

-**In the Monitoring folder, run `scale.bat`.**
+**In the MonitoringDemo executable, press `O` to scale out.**

-This batch file will start three more instances of the Sales endpoint (for a total of 4) with a 20-second delay in between starting each instance.
+Every time the key `O` is pressed one more instance of the Sales endpoint is started.
+You can press the key `O` multiple times to start as many instances as you like.
+It is recommended to start three new instances (for a total of 4).
 As each new instance comes online, the critical time for the Sales endpoint comes down, and the throughput increases.
+It is also possible to scale in again by pressing the `I` key.

 As the throughput of the Sales endpoint increases watch what happens to the Billing and Shipping endpoints.
 As these endpoints are waiting for `OrderPlaced` events from the Sales endpoint, increasing the throughput of Sales also increases the throughput of these downstream endpoints.
 Neither of them seems to be building up a considerable queue length or critical time, so we don't need to scale them out.